nestjs/docs.nestjs.com/content/techniques/sql.md

 Some projects require multiple database connections.
 This can also be achieved with this module.
 To work with multiple connections, first create the connections.
 In this case, connection naming becomes **mandatory**.

-> info **Hint** Sometimes, you may want to use multiple configurations using different formats and read connection options from ormconfig file (or ENV variables) for these cases you can use `getConnectionOptions()` method, for other more information [here](https://typeorm.io/#/using-ormconfig/overriding-options-defined-in-ormconfig)
+> info **Hint** Sometimes, you may want to use multiple configurations using different formats and read connection options from an ormconfig file (or ENV variables).
+For these cases you can use the `getConnectionOptions()` method.
+For other more information [you can view TypeORM's docs](https://typeorm.io/#/using-ormconfig/overriding-options-defined-in-ormconfig).

 Suppose you have an `Album` entity stored in its own database.